Day 1 Buenos Aires Arrive at any time.

 Day 10 El Chaltén (1B) Explore one of El Chaltén's many trekking routes.
 Opt to explore the Laguna Torre trail to spot the dramatic Cerro Torre, hike to Laguna Capri or head up to the Condor Mirador to enjoy great views of the town.

-Day 11 El Chaltén/El Calafate (1B) Jump into a raft and enjoy the ride through Glacier National Park.
+Day 11 El Chaltén/El Calafate (1B) Jump into a raft and enjoy the thrilling ride through Glacier National Park.
 Watch the mountains fade into the distance and paddle down Class III rapids.
 Afterwards, head to the quaint little town of El Calafate, and opt for a hearty dinner to refuel.

 El Chaltén Rafting